system-zero/system-zero/data/docs/la.md

 # Both can get an `else` clause, that is executed when the first block is not
 # executed.

+# Both can be extended with an "else if (condition)" or "else ifnot (condition)"
+# if the original conditional statement evaluates to false.

 # `while` loop

 while (condition) { block }